 Condition Monitoring/Testing Frequency Centralines' feeder surveys cover all overhead network assets including overhead distribution switchgear and are a combination of aerial and ground based visual inspections, depending on access and terrain.
 5-year cycle Inspection and testing of all 11kV earthing installations include an earth site inspection and an earth resistance test.
 In addition, a visual inspection of all associated assets is undertaken while on site.
 5-year cycle In addition to the above, reclosers and sectionalisers are subject to an inspection and operational testing programme.
-Annually with quarterly battery checks Zone substation disconnectors (ABS) have been included in this section.
-The f maintenance are specific to these switches: ollowing inspections and Detailed visual inspection of all switch yard equipment.
+Annually with quarterl battery checks Zone substation disconnectors (ABS) have been included in this section.
+The f maintenance are specific to these switches: ollowing inspections a Detailed visual inspection of all switch yard equipment.
 Included is a check of all insulators to ensure they are in good condition and free of audible discharges or signs of tracking etc. Weekly Thermo-vision, corona, and partial discharge inspection.
 Annually Complete shutdown with both visual and physical inspection of flexible connections, steel work, bolts, and earthing.
-Contacts, terminations, and insulators are all inspected and cleaned.
-The switches are opened and closed to ensure correct operation and alignment of all moving parts.
-10-year cycle
+Contacts, terminations, and insulators 10-year cycle